mweel1/usa_high_level/local-bank/index.md

 A local bank would have an ACH capability in and out.

+Licensed loan officers with a .loan-officer domain can log into the bank.

-People would put a request in for a loan.
-The local business permitting process would start at both the grant and bank level.
+People would put a request in for loans and the loan officers would process them.
+All loans that are approved must:

-One approved they would be added to a list, local investors would invest much like on shark tank for equity.
-The business would pick the best one based on equity rates and relationships.

-The bank would send out payment requests to the businesses accounts receivable API to be paid each month.
+- Have a valid business permit
+- Business plan

+## API

+# public

+/account/register

+# authed

+#/account/<id>/ledger
+#/account/<id>/transfer/<source-account>